mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 # Requirements

-Before starting, you will require:
+Before starting, you need:

 - An Azure™ account.

-- A valid MathWorks license.
-For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html).
+- A valid MathWorks™ license.
+For more information on how to configure your license for cloud use, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

 - To be an administrator of the network license that you want to use.